IBM/event-automation/_ep_1.0/02-installing/06a installing-offline.md

      Where`target-registry` is the internal docker registry.

-    **Note**: If you need to filter for a specific image group, add the parameter `--filter <image_group>` to this command.
+    **Note**: To filter for a specific image group, add the parameter `--filter <image_group>` to the previous command.

-    This generates the following files based on the target internal registry provided:
+    The previous command generates the following files based on the target internal registry provided:

     - catalog-sources.yaml
     - catalog-sources-linux-`<arch>`.yaml (if there are architecture specific catalog sources)